espresso3389/genuuid-vscode/README.md

 # genuuid - Generate UUID

-This is a Visual Studio Code extension, which generates UUIDs and insert them on the current caret positions.
+This is a Visual Studio Code extension, which generates multiple GUID/UUIDs and insert them on the current caret positions (supporting multiple carets!).

 ## github URL
 https://github.com/espresso3389/genuuid-vscode